sugarcoat/sugarcoat/README.md

 Type: [Standardized File Format](#standardized-file-format)
 Optional: `false`

 File(s) that contain documentation comments you would like to be parsed.
 Sugarcoat uses [globby](https://www.npmjs.com/package/globby) to enable pattern matching.
-You can also specify a negation pattern by using the `!` symbol at the beginning of the path.

 **Examples**